bencodezen/bencodezen/src/blog/github-contribution-graph-legend.md

 While there is controversy whether the graph is more harmful to developers ([see discussion thread](https://twitter.com/EmmaWedekind/status/1099235211555074048)), I have always been curious the amount of commits needed to generate a certain color within the graph.
 And while the internet is great for finding random information like this, I was unsuccessful at finding it.

-So, thankfully my GitHub contribution graph has a fair amount of variance in the data to allow me to figure most of it out.
+So, thankfully my GitHub contribution graph has a fair amount of variance in the data to allow me to figure it out.

 ## Contribution Square Legend